thundergnat/Text-Sorensen/README.md

 Both Sorensen-Dice and Jaccard calculate a "similarity" between two tokenized groups of items.
 They can be used to compare many different types of tokenized objects; this module is optimized to do a text similarity calculation.

-Both methods us a similar algorithm and, though they assign different weights, return nearly identical relative coefficients, and may be readily converted from one to the other.
+Both methods use a similar algorithm and, though they assign different weights, return nearly identical relative coefficients, and may be readily converted from one to the other.

 You can easily convert back and forth: